freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.HtmlStimulus.md

 ## HtmlStimulus Class

-This class in intended to represents a viewbox displaying the contents of an HTML file.
+This class represents a viewbox displaying the contents of an HTML file.
-It implements the VisualStimulus interface because the stimulus will appear as a visual box displaying some information or instructions.
+It implements the `VisualStimulus` interface to determinee the size of the visual box.

 ```csharp
 public class HtmlStimulus : HurPsyLib.VisualStimulus